 Ignition and Pilot Problems

-- Delayed ignition: If you hear a "whooshing" sound when your oven ignites, or if there's a noticeable delay between turning the knob and ignition, gas may be accumulating before lighting—a serious explosion risk.
+- Delayed ignition: If you hear a "whooshing" sound when your oven ignites, or notice a delay between turning the knob and the flame catching, gas may be accumulating before lighting—a serious explosion risk that warrants immediate professional attention.

-- Pilot light issues: Older gas ovens with standing pilot lights that frequently go out may have thermocouple problems or drafting issues that need professional attention.
+- Pilot light issues: Older gas ovens with standing pilot lights that frequently go out may have thermocouple problems or drafting issues.
+These require professional oven repair in Connecticut before the holiday season arrives.

 Electric Oven and Range Hazards Hiding in Plain Sight

-Electric ovens present their own set of oven safety concerns, particularly in Connecticut's older housing stock.
-With many homes in the state built 50 or more years ago, outdated electrical systems and original appliances create a perfect storm for potential hazards.
+Electric ovens present their own oven safety concerns, particularly in Connecticut's older housing stock.
+With many homes in the state built 50 or more years ago, outdated electrical systems and aging appliances create conditions where hazards can develop gradually and go unnoticed.

 Electrical and Element Issues